Rights of the Complainant

 • To be treated with respect, dignity, and sensitivity by University officials throughout the process.

-• The right to accommodations and services in an effort to prevent recurrence and retaliation, including but not limited to, a campus no-contact order against another student who has engaged in or threatens to engage in stalking, threatening, harassing or any form of sexual misconduct;
+• The right to services in an effort to prevent recurrence and retaliation, including but not limited to, a campus no-contact order against another student who has engaged in or threatens to engage in stalking, threatening, harassing or any form of sexual misconduct;

 - Change of an on-campus student's housing to a different on-campus location;

 - Arranging to dissolve a housing contract and pro-rating a refund;

 - Temporary withdrawal;

 • To notify proper law enforcement authorities at any point in the process, including on-campus and local police.
 This also includes the right not to report.

 • To ask the investigators to identify and question relevant witnesses,

 • To be fully informed of campus conduct rules and procedures as well as the nature and extent of all alleged violations contained within the complaint;